 Puppies are a LOT of work!
 They are definitely a lot more work than an adult dog (aged 18 months or older).

 But if you get an adult dog, someone else has done a lot of that work (and paid for some of those puppy-only costs) for you.
-Maybe it IS better to get an adult dog instead!
+So maybe it IS better to get an adult dog instead!

-If you have read all the way to this point and you still want a pet dog like you want air to breathe, AND you are willing to share some of the costs and the lion’s share of the responsibility to take care of your new pet, there is only one thing left to do:
+If you have read all the way to this point and you still want a pet dog like you want air to breathe, we commend you.
+But even more so if you’re willing to share some of the costs and the lion’s share of the responsibility to take care of your new pet.
+At this point then, there is only one thing left to do:

 TELL your parents this.
 Then PROVE it.